 - Cognitive: cognitive ergonomics is a discipline in and of itself, but allowing for a mental breather during the work day can boost your perception, attention, memory & learning.

-Remote Work & Work at Home: the phrase “At Work” rarely limits itself to describing your place of employment.
-As professional & personal endeavors continually adulterate one another, it’s necessary to expand the scope of your ergonomic practices.
+- Remote Work & Work at Home: the phrase “At Work” rarely limits itself to describing your place of employment.
+As professional & personal endeavors continually adulterate one another, it’s necessary to expand the scope of your ergonomic office practices.
 Staring straight down at your laptop with your wrists arched in your favorite chair will not be comfortable for long.
 If you’re working poorly back home, you’ll probably end up taking aches back to work.

-Task Chair: office chairs are a major contributor to discomfort and fatigue that is attributed to work in general.
+Office chairs are a major contributor to discomfort and fatigue that is attributed to work in general.
 Knobs, levers & a mile-long “features” sheet may be intimidating, but don’t be afraid of adjusting your multifunction chair!

 - Arm Rests: adjust the height of your armrests such that your shoulders are relaxed & your forearms are parallel with the floor.